TheMelodyOfCode/Onlineschool/README.md

 Apart from a few styling issues that still need to be done, the webite is fully functional.
 Since it's an onlineschool we have 2 sorts of users.

+Getting started:

+In order to check this project out you need to do the following:

+After the download, - put the httaccess file in the same folder were you downloaded the project in.
+The httaccess file is necessary for the routing.

+I'm using  a MySQL DB with XAMPP.
+Just install XAMPP and create a db with the name onlineschool and import the onlineschool.sql file.
+This file contains all the necessary tables I created for this project.
+After you've done that, go and find the folder connections and then the file ConToMySQL.php.
+Here you need to put your DB username and password into function conToMySQL1.
+Normally the pw and username would be in plain text but since it's a local installation for testing that's no proble.

+That's it!
+You good to go.

+One of my targets , when I was creating this website, was to make sure that there are NO security issues with this website.
+Like sql injection, accessing payed for pages , using code in textareas etc.
+If you find ANY securty issues PLEASE let me know.

 Students:

 After registration students get routed to their dashboard.
 Here they can upload, edit and view their documents (homework).